-Due to the aforementioned NAK implosion problem [3], many video streaming strategies over MBMS [4] have forgone feedback-based error recovery schemes like [2] and opted instead for forward error correction (FEC) schemes like Raptor codes [4].
+Due to the aforementioned NAK implosion problem [4], many video streaming strategies over MBMS [5] have forgone feedback-based error recovery schemes like [3] and opted instead for Forward Error Correction (FEC) schemes like Raptor Codes [5].
 While FEC can certainly help some MBMS receivers recover some packets, receivers experiencing transient channel failures due to fading, shadowing, and interference still suffer great losses.
 We instead exploit the multi-homed nature and propose to repair lost packets through CPR.

-NC has been a popular research area since Ahlswede's seminal work [22], which showed that network capacity can generally be achieved using NC.
+NC has been a popular research area since Ahlswede's seminal work [23], which showed that network capacity can generally be achieved using NC.
 Many studies have since explored message dissemination using NC.
-In [23], the authors proposed to use random NC [17] to encode the packets to be transmitted in a peer-to-peer content delivery scenario.
-We leverage this idea to our design and focus on video streaming and NC structure in wireless ad-hoc networks.
-A gossip-based protocol was proposed in [19] which utilizes network coding to disseminate messages.
+In [24], the authors proposed to use random NC [18] to encode the packets to be transmitted in a peer-to-peer content delivery scenario.
+We leverage this idea to our design and focus on video streaming and NC structure in wireless ad-Hoc networks.
+A gossip-based protocol was proposed in [20] which utilizes network coding to disseminate messages.
 Instead of gossiping, we utilize the broadcast nature of the wireless medium to disseminate video packets.
-In [27], the authors proposed priority random linear codes for P2P and sensor networks such that more important data have a higher probability to be recovered through node failures.
-The structure of the priority codes is similar to our SNC.
-However, our application of NC is in video streaming and we provide a rate-distortion optimization framework to find the best NC structure.

-Recent works [18], [24]-[26] have attempted to jointly optimize video streaming and NC.
-[18] discussed a rate-distortion optimized NC scheme on a packet-by-packet basis for a wireless router, assuming perfect state knowledge of its neighbors.
-Though the context of our CPR problem is different, our formulation can be viewed as a generalization in that our optimization is on the entire GOP, while [18] is performed greedily per packet.
-Reference [24] utilized the hierarchical NC scheme in the same way for CDN and P2P networks to combat Internet bandwidth fluctuation.
-Our work is more general in that our source model is a DAG, while the model in [24] is a more restricted dependency chain.
+Recent works [25], [19], [26], [27] have attempted to jointly optimize video streaming and NC.
+[19] discussed a rate-distortion optimized NC scheme on a packet-by-packet basis for a wireless router, assuming perfect state knowledge of its neighbors.
+Though the context of our CPR problem is different, our formulation can be viewed as a generalization in that our optimization is on the entire GOP, while [19] is performed greedily per packet.

+[25] utilized the hierarchical NC scheme in the same way for CDN and P2P networks to combat Internet bandwidth fluctuation.
+Our work is more general in that our source model is a DAG, while the model in [25] is a more restricted dependency chain.
 Moreover, we provide a NC optimization framework to better exploit the benefit of SNC.

-[25] discussed the application of Markov Decision Process [16] to NC, in which NC optimization and scheduling are centralized at the access point or base station.
-Like [18] they require complete state information assuming reliable ACK/NAK schemes, which has yet been shown to be scalable to large number of peers.
+[26] discussed the application of Markov Decision Process [17] to NC, in which NC optimization and scheduling are centralized at the access point or base station.
+Like [19] they require complete state information assuming reliable ACK/NAK schemes, which has yet been shown to be scalable to large number of peers.
 In our work, we instead consider fully distributed peer-to-peer repair without assuming full knowledge of state information of peers.

-Reference [26] discussed applying structure on NC across multiple generations of video packets, where one generation is defined at the transport layer irrespective of application-layer GOP structures.
+[27] discussed applying structure on NC across multiple generations of video packets, where one generation is defined at the transport layer irrespective of application-layer GOP structures.
 In our work, NC is applied within one GOP, and the structure is defined according to the dependency tree among the video frames in the GOP.
 Defining NC structure within a GOP enables us to build a rate-distortion based NC optimization framework which finds the optimal NC structure resulting in the smallest expected distortion.
 To our knowledge, we are also the first in the NC literature to use randomization in the implementation of SNC for video streaming optimization.